kbebel97/HealthCare/README.md

-# HealthCare Application that allows a user tp
+# HealthCare Application that allows a user to
 - Add a new enrollee
 - Modify an existing enrollee
 - Remove an enrollee entirely